menandmice/micetro_docs/guides/user-manual/ipam.rst

    * **Assigned**: IP addresses with a DHCP reservation or lease.
 Additionally, addresses are also considered assigned if they have a corresponding DNS record, a set custom property, or are currently undergoing discovery and ping tests.
 These settings can be configured in the **General** section of the :ref:`admin-system-settings`.

-    It's important to note that these settings apply only to non-scoped addresses and the static parts of scopes (areas outside of DHCP pools).
-Within DHCP pools, the criteria for whether an IP address is free are different: DNS records and custom properties do not affect the status.
-An IP address is also considered free if it is not leased and not reserved, meaning the DHCP server can lease it out or create a reservation for it.
+    It's important to note that the rules defined in system settings do not apply to DHCP pools.
+In these pools an IP address is considered free if it is neither leased and not reserved, meaning the DHCP server is authorized to allocate it to clients or reserve it as needed.

    * **Claimed**: IP addresses that have been explicitly claimed using Micetro.

-   * **Held**: a free IP address that has been temporarily reserved (for up to 20 minutes) for a user who requested it.
+   * **Held**: a free IP address that has been temporarily reserved (for up to 10 minutes) for a user who requested it.
 During this period, the user can complete the necessary information, such as adding a DNS record.
 This reservation ensures that no other user can be assigned the same IP address within this timeframe, preventing duplicate allocations.

    * **Reserved**: IP addresses with a DHCP reservation configured on them.

    * **Leased**: IP addresses currently leased through DHCP but not specifically claimed.

    * **Pending**: This is specific to the Workflow module.
 It indicates that there is a pending Change Request for an A record associated with this IP address.
-Although the address is otherwise available, it is marked as **Pending**  to it from being assigned to another user while the change request awaits approval.
+Although the address is otherwise available, it is marked as **Pending**  to avoid it from being assigned to another user while the change request awaits approval.

 .. _ip-address-dialog: